-The faucets themselves are stamped with a cUPC Shield mark (see illustration) evidencing certification by IAPMO-RT, the testing service of the International Association of Plumbing and Mechanical Officials.
+The faucets themselves are stamped with a cUPC Shield mark (see illustration, above left) evidencing certification by IAPMO-RT, the testing service of the International Association of Plumbing and Mechanical Officials.
 However, IAPMO-RT does not list Hudson Reed brand faucets as certified and, according to a IAPMO-RT spokesperson, has not approved the company's use of the registered cUPC trademark on the Hudson Reed web site or cUPC shield logo on Hudson Reed brand faucets.

 Over the past 2 years, we have asked the company several times for faucet certification documents.
 We have not received a single one.
 What have gotten is variations of the most recent response we received on September 12, 2017:

 "After speaking with our technical team and our quality department they have confirmed that we are currently awaiting up to date certificates from our suppliers."Or something akin to the company's reply to our request on October 26, 2015: